galvez/rust-nuxt-server-middleware/README.md

-**A word of caution**: As noted in the [Nuxt.js presentation][pres] at Vue.js Amsterdam 2019, the next major version of Nuxt will likely feature a new backend services framework that will much better than what's currently offered by [Nuxt.js serverMiddleware][server-middleware].
+**A word of caution**: As noted in the [Nuxt.js presentation][pres] at Vue.js Amsterdam 2019, the next major version of Nuxt will likely feature a new backend services framework much better than what's currently offered by [Nuxt.js serverMiddleware][server-middleware].

 Nevertheless, `serverMiddleware` can be a handy feature if you want to quickly embed a backend API into a Nuxt application without proxying requests to a